Marguerite Bloem.

 Field Notes;

-and The Labyrinth.๐
+and The Labyrinth.

 IN MARGUERITE'S FIRST six books; she shared with you a wonderful eclectic selection of modern topics; often; political topics.
 But here; she would turn back.-To a lovely newer form; of some her treasured old biographical works; that would include her Leni books.-For that dear smart schoolgirl; Leni van Meer; who had such a lovely interesting; if not also; sometimes difficult life to share!
 But an immigrant life was always cool!
 For the delicious double-vision you would own.
-Growing up; you could see two worlds!-You could see two languages; two cultures; two histories; two worlds.
+Growing up; you could see two worlds!

+You could see two languages; two cultures; two histories; two worlds.
 And you would learn a lot from that!
 You would learn a lot of beautiful things.
 Though you would also learn a lot of difficult things perhaps.
 You would see a lot of difficult things; heartbreaking things; as in America today.
-You would see things you did not want to see.๐
+You would see things you did not want to see.ππ

 THESE BOOKS will feature a beautiful simple original cover foto and design.
 And some very clean poignant writing inside!
 Marguerite never grows tired of writing these stories!
 She will call them novellas perhaps.

-A novella is more clean; more pure; than a long messy jumbled winding novel.
+For their more simple gentle immediate scope.-A novella is more clean; more pure; than a long messy jumbled winding novel.
 Where you must tie together the bumblings and anxieties; of several generations; in one long winding; albeit delicious; tome.
 And she has written and enjoyed those too.

 Everything in its own day and time!
 And in its own irresistible deliciousness.
-Sometimes too; she will call her books small collections of short stories perhaps.-If their subjects are more loosely related; or their time frames; more loosely linked.-She hopes you enjoy!๐
+Sometimes too; she will call her books small collections of short stories perhaps.-If their subjects are more loosely related; or their time frames; more loosely linked.-She hopes you enjoy!ππ

 Paperback; 6x9; 83 pages.